pthakkar230/ASLAlphabetRecognition.github.io/README.md

 <img src="assets\haar cascade.png" height="500px">

 In order to achieve robust hand detection, we first need to identify the hand being manipulated within the frame and use image processing to generate a cleaner image.
 For this we will use a supervised learning method known as the Haar Cascade model to identify and extract portions of input frames with hands.
+The above image depicts it being used for facial recognition, but it can be applied with other body parts as well.

 From here, we will use the [Kaggle ASL](https://www.kaggle.com/grassknoted/asl-alphabet?select=asl_alphabet_train) dataset to train a convolutional neural network to classify the refined hand image and predict which symbol is being made to be displayed for the user.